shumengliu/markdown-cv/index.md

 ## [Projects](https://www.shuyunthewf.com/projects)

+### Compiler in Scala
+- *Used Scala to compile a naive functional language that includes conditionals, functions, and loops into LLVM-IR.*
+- &bull; Implemented lexer, parser, type checker and code generator modules.
+- &bull; Implemented the Sulzmann & Lu algorithm to create a lexer that uses derivatives of regular expressions.
+- &bull; Designed an intermediate language to facilitate transformation into LLVM-IR.
+The intermediate language uses CPS (Continuation Passing Style) to optimize the handling of nested function calls.

 ### Bank Web Application
 - *A realistic-looking mock banking system aimed at deterring scammers.*
 - &bull; Full CRUD operations enabled through RESTful API.
 - &bull; The system includes a CMS with filtering and sorting capabilities on the GUI.
-- &bull; Designed and implemented the random transaction generator module with full unit testing coverage.
-- &bull; The workflow followed agile principles and used Kanban board as the primary task allocation tool.
 - Tech stack: Ruby on Rails, MySQL and Bootstrap.

-### Compiler for a Typed Functional Language
-- *Used Scala to compile a naive functional language that includes conditionals, functions, and loops into LLVM-IR.*
-- Implemented lexer, parser, type checker and code generator modules.
-- Implemented the Sulzmann & Lu algorithm to create a lexer that uses derivatives of regular expressions.
-- Designed an intermediate language to facilitate transformation into LLVM-IR.
-The intermediate language uses CPS (Continuation Passing Style) to optimize the handling of nested function calls.

 ### Buddy Scheme Platform
 - *A peer-pairing platform, where first-year students are matched to senior mentors.*
 - &bull; Designed the database schema and implemented the backend using Spring Data JPA.
 - &bull; Implemented unit testing and integration testing on multiple modules.
-- &bull; Hosted multiple progress meetings with the client for requirements elicitation and prototype review.
 - &bull; Tech stack: SpringBoot, SpringMVC, JPA and PostgreSQL.

 ## Experiences